Pratham-gupta610/LostAndFind/docs/prd.md

 \n- **Read Receipt Behavior**:
   - When receiver opens the chat:\n    - Mark all unread messages as read in database
     - Set status = 'read' and read_at = current timestamp
-    - Notify sender in real time via Supabase Realtime
-    - Update sender UI to show blue ticks immediately
+    - Notify sender in real time via Supabase Realtime\n    - Update sender UI to show blue ticks immediately
   - Blue ticks appear only after receiver has opened and viewed the chat
   - Delivered ticks appear when message reaches receiver device
 \n#### 2.10.4 Popup Notification System